The No Ghost Logo

 feature completely different images.
 CREDITS: All of these scans (except #1) were done by me, Paul Rudoff, from the lobby cards in my personal collection.
 Image #1 was scanned in and provided by Kalvinder Singh.

 These are photos taken by Columbia Pictures (presumably by photographer Virgil Mirano).
 They have appeared in officially produced publications (novel and storybooks), as well as magazines and newspapers.
-Some of these images are VERY large.
+Almost all of these are VERY large and were scanned in by me (Paul Rudoff) from my personal 8x10 photo collection, unless otherwise noted in the photo caption.
+I have primarily focused on images I scanned in from my own photo collection, or from vintage pre-2010 magazines as anything newer is more likely to contain altered photos

 Movie Magazine Covers